 – Write “(C)(3)(C)”

-– You should enter the primary major CIP code, found on the top of page 3 of your new I-20.
+– You should enter the primary major CIP code, found on the top of page 3 of your most recent I-20 in the “Degree” section.
 The CIP code is the six digit number listed directly before your major at the top of page 3 of your I-20 (example: 14.1001).
 Your employer will provide you with their name as it appears in E-verify and their E-verify identification number.

 - Complete the SEVIS Release Form

 - Complete the online Truview STEM extension request by logging into Truview, going to your Student Tab, clicking on the Registration Tab, and selecting the F-1 Student Forms link.
 You will see the STEM extension option.
 This should be completed once the rest of the application materials have been gathered.